XmasApple/my_cat/README.md

 - If third-party libraries are used, there must be build scripts in makefile to connect/load them
 - Integration tests must cover all flag variants and input values, based on a comparison with the behavior of real Bash utilities
 - The programs must be developed according to the principles of structured programming
-- Code duplication must be avoided, common modules must be reused between the utilities.
-Common modules can be moved to a separate folder src/common
 - You can use standard and non-standard C libraries, or you can use your own developed libraries from other projects
 - The statement of the message in the case of an error does not matter
 - Input via stdin is not required to be supported

-## Part 1.
-Working with the cat utility
+## Working with the cat utility

 You need to develop a cat utility:
 - Support of all flags (including GNU versions) specified [above](#cat-options)
-- The source, header, and build files must be placed in the src/cat/ directory
+- The source, header, and build files must be placed in the my_cat/ directory
-- The resulting executable file must be placed in the directory src/cat/ and named my_cat
+- The resulting executable file must be placed in the directory my_cat/ and named my_cat